muniif10/GUI_Project/README.md

-# GUI_Project
-GUI Project for subject CSC3104 requirement
+# GUI Project for CSC3104
+> - Purpose: To develop GUI program that have marketability value
+> - Brainstorming ideas, UML

+## Brainstorming Ideas